The Incredible Hulk (1978 TV series): Make-up

 The effect of Banner transforming into the Hulk was created by editing together five stages: 1) Bill Bixby as normal, 2) Bixby wearing green contact lenses, 3) Bixby wearing green makeup and a forehead prosthetic, in addition to the contact lenses, 4) Bixby with green hair dye and a darker shade of green makeup, and 5) Lou Ferrigno in full makeup.

 Initially, the Hulk's facial make-up was quite monstrous, but after both pilots, the first two weekly episodes and New York location shooting for the fourth, the design was toned down.
 The makeup process used to transform Ferrigno into the Hulk took three hours, and Bixby's stage 4 makeup alone took two hours to apply.
 The hard contact lenses Ferrigno wore to simulate the Hulk's electric-green eyes had to be removed every 15 minutes because he found wearing them physically painful.
 The green fright wig he wore as the Hulk was made of dyed yak hair.

 Filming

 According to Bixby, filming for the show was intensive and exhausting for both the cast and crew.
 He commented during production of the series's fourth season, "We've already lost a third of our crew, because of sickness or sheer exhaustion. ...
 Working on an hour action show demands all your time.
 We are constantly on the road with all our location shooting.
 We're like gypsies; we have no place to settle down.
 We don't even have a sound stage of our own!"

-Lou Ferrigno performed all his own stunts for the series, as there were no available stunt doubles who could match Ferrigno's physique.
+Lou Ferrigno performed many of his own stunts for the series, but was doubled by Manny Perry as there were few stunt doubles who could match Ferrigno's physique.